-Unless otherwise specified in the letter of appointment, tenure consideration is due during the \sixth year of full-time experience at the level of assistant professor and during the designated or specified year at the level of appointment of Associate Professor.
+Unless otherwise specified in the letter of appointment, tenure consideration is due during the sixth year of full-time experience at the level of assistant professor and during the designated or specified year at the level of appointment of Associate Professor.

 B. Those faculty members who are eligible and who wish to be considered for tenure are responsible for presenting evidence of the qualifications (i.e. portfolio) in the sequence specified in item one.
 The Department Head should receive materials by (announced annually).
 The Department Head shall forward his/her recommendations to the Dean before or on (announced annually).
 The recommendations of both the Department Head and Dean shall be forwarded to the Promotion and Tenure Committee before or on (announced annually).
-The Promotion and Tenure Committee before or on (announced annually).
-The Promotion and Tenure Committee before or on (announced annually).
 The Promotion and Tenure Committee with the recommendations of the Department Head and Dean are to present their recommendations to the Vice President of Academic Affairs no later than (announced annually).
-The Vice President of annually).
+The Vice President of Academic Affairs will forward a recommendation to the President by (announced annually).
 The President will notify the candidate of the recommendation no later than (announced annually).